wellenreiter01/feather-wallet/README.md

 Welcome to _Feathercoin Wallet_, a standalone Feathercoin payment app for your Android device!

+*_The Android Wallet is not maintained anymore.
+See  http://forum.feathercoin.com/topic/9913/feathercoin-wallet-2-for-android-is-obsolete_*

 This project contains several sub-projects:

  * __wallet__: